The Positive Psychology Center at the University of Pennsylvania define Positive Psychology as:

 Broadly speaking, the fields of psychology and psychotherapy traditionally focused on what was wrong and how to “fix” it.
 Recent thinking, however, has shifted focus onto what is working well and how doing more of that enhances wellbeing.
 Research supports this notion and suggests that using your strengths and recognizing what’s going well in your life buffers against negativity and offers protection to your mental health.
-This goes hand-in-hand with Solution Focused Therapy which Rona has been practicing since 1992.
+This goes hand-in-hand with Solution Focused Therapy which I have been practicing since 1992.

 Drifting in and out of trance is part of our everyday life, like those times when you drift into a day dream for a few moments, that can be described as a trance state.
 A Hypnotherapist uses this relaxed state to help you make the changes you want.

 To dispel any myths about this natural trance (hypnogogic) state, here are some facts:

 This therapy does exactly what it says on the tin.

 It has been described as ‘an approach to psychotherapy based on solution-building rather than problem-solving.
 It explores current resources and future hopes rather than present problems and past causes and typically involves only three to five sessions.
 It has great value as an intervention and can be used safely in isolation or as an adjunct to other treatments.’
 Chris Iveson, (2002) Brief Therapy Practice London